Mikheltodd/PandasForDataAnalysis/README.md

 # PandasForDataAnalysis
- Padnas for Data Analysis.
+ Pandas for Data Analysis.
 Info based on Codecademy, 2022.